 Tired of the usual vacation options, like theme parks or your everyday tourist traps?

 For families looking to share some quality time away from home, an RV trip may be in order, especially since it’s an undeniably rad way to check out some new sights.

-Every now and then, a Rad family interested in RVing will reach out to us and ask how they can safely take their electric bikes on the road with them.
+Every now and then, a Rad family interested in RVing will reach out to us and ask which of our electric bikes are great for taking on the road with them.
 To help answer that, we turned to the biggest RV expert we know: Anthony Nalli.

 Nalli’s the executive producer, host, and self-proclaimed head bottle washer of the "The RVers," a show dedicated to the RV lifestyle that airs on Discovery and your local PBS affiliate.
 He's also known to enjoy riding our ebikes around a campsite or two.